 It's one of the most striking things that ever can hit the eye.

-Graham Hancock, stand by, we're at the top of the hour.
+Graham Hancock, standby, we're at the top of the hour.

-Evidence of those who came before.
+Under our oceans, all around us, evidence of those who came before.

 I wonder if we'll leave evidence like that.